mapattacker/datascience/fastapi.rst

         }
     }

-We can define in pydantic as below, using multiple basemodels for each level.
+We can define in pydantic as below, using multiple basemodels for each level in the JSON.

 .. code:: python